Girls' rights

 Celebrate girls’ rights

-International Day of the Girl takes place 11 October every year.
+International Day of the Girl takes place on 11 October every year.

-It’s a day to come together and celebrate girls’ rights, while still pushing for more, faster progress on gender equality.
+It’s a day to come together and celebrate girls’ rights, highlight the barriers girls still face and push for faster progress on gender equality.

 Plan International UK marks the day every year, giving girls and people like you the chance to get involved too.